ToyinFemi/LITA_PROJECT-Salas-Data./README.md

 - Quantity: The number of products each customer purchases per transaction.
 - UnitPrice: The amount of each product.

+The following are the calculated columns made in Excel:
+- Sales.
+Formula used: = Quantity * Unit Price

+- Year.
+Formula used: = Year (OrderDate)

+- Month.
+Formula used: = TEXT (OrderDate, "Mmm")

+- Quarter.
+Formula used: = =ROUNDUP (MONTH(OrderDate)/3,0)
+---

 ### Tools Used
 ---
 1. Microsoft Excel: For Data Cleaning, Analysis, and Visualization.